-One of the growing requirements for capital construction project owners and investors is how to maintain an efficient and safe operations of their existing assets portfolio as well as newly acquired assets.
-This is usually achieved by investing in recapitalization programs with the objective to extend the duration of those facilities life cycle while ensuring continuous and improved revenue generation from those assets.
-The recapitalization programs for those assets could be undertaken for different reasons including the need for refurbishment to comply with health and safety regulations, building systems compliances, CO2 emissions, asbestos removal, expanding facilities sizes, complying with access for disabled legislation among many others.
-In addition, the recapitalization programs could be to convert the usage of low-revenue historic buildings, like post office buildings, ports, palaces among others into high-revenue one of a kind hotels and resorts.
+One of the growing requirements for capital construction project owners and investors is how to maintain an efficient and safe operation of their existing assets portfolio as well as newly acquired assets.
+This is usually achieved by investing in recapitalization programs with the objective of extending the duration of those facilities’ life cycles while ensuring continuous and improved revenue generation from those assets.
+The recapitalization programs for those assets could be undertaken for different reasons including the need for refurbishment to comply with health and safety regulations, building systems compliances, CO2 emissions, asbestos removal, expanding facility sizes, and complying with access for disabled legislation among many others.
+In addition, the recapitalization programs could be to convert the usage of low-revenue historic buildings, like post office buildings, ports, and palaces among others into high-revenue one-of-a-kind hotels and resorts.
 One of those examples is the post office building in Budapest, Hungary which became the super luxury Four Seasons hotel.

-Using a Project Management Information System (PMIS) that has the asset management and opportunities assessment functionalities like PMWeb, capital project owners as well as entities who invest in capital projects can have a single web-enabled platform to manage, monitor, evaluate and report on all of their recapitalization programs.
+Using a Project Management Information System (PMIS) that has asset management and opportunities assessment functionalities like PMWeb, capital project owners as well as entities who invest in capital projects can have a single web-enabled platform to manage, monitor, evaluate and report on all of their recapitalization programs.
 To achieve this, four PMWeb modules are used.
-Those are the asset location, initiatives, programs and projects modules.
+Those are the asset location, initiatives, programs, and project modules.

 PMWeb asset location module is used to identify the details of all existing assets as well as possible assets that could be acquired by the entity.
-Each asset is assigned a unique location identity for which all required details are captured such as condition, type, spatial latitude, longitude and elevation values among many others.
-For each location, PMWeb allows to capture the details of all buildings, floors within each building and spaces (flats, rooms, lobby, shop, kitchen, etc.) at each floor level.
-In addition, the details of all equipment, furniture and other types of assets that are not permanents components of the building structure can be also captured.
-Those assets can be assigned to a building, floor or space.
-Further, the details of all occupants at each space, which could be the landlord or tenant, can be also captured.
+Each asset is assigned a unique location identity for which all required details are captured such as condition, type, spatial latitude, longitude, and elevation values among many others.
+For each location, PMWeb allows to capture the details of all buildings, floors within each building, and spaces (flats, rooms, lobby, shop, kitchen, etc.) at each floor level.
+In addition, the details of all equipment, furniture, and other types of assets that are not permanent components of the building structure can be also captured.
+Those assets can be assigned to a building, floor, or space.
+Further, the details of all occupants in each space, which could be the landlord or tenant, can be also captured.
 In summary, all details and components of the assets that could be considered in the different capitalization programs are captured and documented.

-In addition, the specification or user defined option in PMWeb allows the entity to create all additional fields that could be needed for the assessment of the existing assets.
-Those user defined fields can be configured to capture text, currency, numbers, dates, Boolean and data from predefined list of values.
+In addition, the specification or user-defined option in PMWeb allows the entity to create all additional fields that could be needed for the assessment of the existing assets.
+Those user-defined fields can be configured to capture text, currency, numbers, dates, Boolean, and data from a predefined list of values.

-There are different options for creating the initiative cost estimate which could include the use of the predefined cost database as detailed in the items module, using one the predefined cost assemblies for similar type of projects or just importing the cost estimate from a MS Excel template where the estimate was either created or exported from a dedicated cost estimating software.
-The entity can select any one of those options as well as the option to combine part or all of those options to come with the initiative cost estimate.
+There are different options for creating the initiative cost estimate which could include the use of the predefined cost database as detailed in the items module, using one of the predefined cost assemblies for similar types of projects, or just importing the cost estimate from an MS Excel template where the estimate was either created or exported from a dedicated cost estimating software.
+The entity can select any one of those options as well as the option to combine part or all of those options to come up with the initiative cost estimate.

-The project master or milestone schedule can be created using PMWeb scheduling module or imported from Primavera P6 or MS Project.
-The project schedule usually includes the project life cycle phases including planning, tender and award design services, concept design, schematic design, detailed design, construction documents, tender for construction, construction and testing and commissioning.
+The project master or milestone schedule can be created using the PMWeb scheduling module or imported from Primavera P6 or MS Project.
+The project schedule usually includes the project life cycle phases including planning, tender, and award design services, concept design, schematic design, detailed design, construction documents, tender for construction, construction and testing, and commissioning.
 The schedule also includes key milestone dates.

 Finally, each initiative has a score checklist that could vary depending on the initiative type.
-For example, the score checklist for a school would differ from the one for hotel, park, restaurant, bank, commercial, residential, warehouse and logistics, retail, cinema, theatre, healthcare, universities, airports, seaports, prisons, among other types of assets.
+For example, the scoring checklist for a school would differ from the one for hotels, parks, restaurants, banks, commercial, residential, warehouse and logistics, retail, cinema, theatre, healthcare, universities, airports, seaports, prisons, among other types of assets.
 The score checklist has specific questions to be answered with the option to attach supportive documents and add notes for each response.
-The items within a checklist could have its own weight factor to ensure having a weighted total average.
+The items within a checklist could have their own weight factor to ensure a weighted total average.

 In addition to the formal scoring checklist, PMWeb also allows the entity stakeholders to provide their subjective rating on whether the initiative should be selected as a possible recapitalization project investment or not.
 The rating tab allows rating each initiative on a scale of five.
 Each rating should include a comment explaining why this rating was given.
 The summary of all those ratings is provided at the average rating value.

-When the status of an initiative becomes approved, PMWeb allows generating a project from the approved initiative.
-This enables the project team to add the additional details that the project could require for making the decision to whether the project should be part of the recapitalization program or not.
-Those projects are subjected to detailed analysis including the development of the work breakdown structure (WBS) and project execution plan, project baseline budget and planned budget spending and the risk register.
-In addition, the organization might have their own project management processes to further analyze the project opportunities and anticipated tangible and intangible benefits before making the decision to proceed with the project or puts it on-hold.
-PMWeb visual custom form builder is used to create those additional processes in accordance with the organization own requirements.
+When the status of an initiative becomes approved, PMWeb allows the generation of a project from the approved initiative.
+This enables the project team to add the additional details that the project could require for making the decision as to whether the project should be part of the recapitalization program or not.
+Those projects are subjected to detailed analysis including the development of the work breakdown structure (WBS) and project execution plan, project baseline budget and planned budget spending, and the risk register.
+In addition, the organization might have its own project management processes to further analyze the project opportunities and anticipated tangible and intangible benefits before making the decision to proceed with the project or put it on hold.
+PMWeb visual custom form builder is used to create those additional processes in accordance with the organization’s own requirements.

-It should be noted that all initiatives, whether approved, rejected or pending decision to approve or reject as well as all projects whether approved for execution, rejected or pending decision to proceed or shelve, are displayed on their relative recapitalization program PMWeb program module is used to capture the details of all recapitalization programs that the organizations intends to invest in with all identified initiatives or opportunities regardless of their status and approved project investments or projects under consideration as well as those rejected.
+It should be noted that all initiatives, whether approved, rejected, or pending decision to approve or reject as well as all projects whether approved for execution, rejected, or pending decision to proceed or shelve, are displayed on their relative recapitalization program PMWeb program module is used to capture the details of all recapitalization programs that the organizations intend to invest in with all identified initiatives or opportunities regardless of their status and approved project investments or projects under consideration as well as those rejected.

-In addition, it might be necessary to show the projects of a specific program that is being considered, whether approved, rejected or still not decided on, on a map to identify their proximity to other projects of other programs as well as other operating assets.
-Using the real-time trustworthy data captured in PMWeb, the organization can consume this data to give them the insight for better and faster informed decisions on building their recapitalization programs.
+In addition, it might be necessary to show the projects of a specific program that is being considered, whether approved, rejected, or still not decided on, on a map to identify their proximity to other projects of other programs as well as other operating assets.
+Using the real-time trustworthy data captured in PMWeb, the organization can consume this data to give them insight for better and faster-informed decisions on building their recapitalization programs.